es-kang/learnable-counter-condition-FC/README.md

-# What if patients were recovered?
-A learnable counter-condition analysis framework for functional connectivity-based ASD diagnosis
+# A learnable counter-condition analysis framework for functional connectivity-based ASD diagnosis
 Learnable-counter-condition-FC

 ## Submitted to ~